Walkley Awards 2017 Terms and Conditions

 The awards seek to recognise excellence, independence, innovation and originality in storytelling and distinctive reporting.
 This can be through research and investigations, well-crafted and innovative presentations, news breaking single stories or engaging, entertaining and/or informative reporting.

-Judges consider the resources and time available in creating the work, the pressure and demand of reporting deadlines, and the location of the journalist, taking into consideration potential isolation or exposure to outside forces, danger or pressure in presenting a story.
-For categories explained CLICK HERE.
+Judges will consider the resources and time available in creating the work, the pressure and demand of reporting deadlines, and the location of the journalist, taking into consideration potential isolation or exposure to outside forces, danger or pressure in presenting a story.
+Read the category descriptions here

-Complete the entry form registration online, print a pdf version of your confirmation email and send it in with the following material.
-Failure to supply the following may result in disqualification of the entry:
+Complete the entry form registration online (except for photography categories), print a PDF version of your confirmation email and send it in with the following material.
+Failure to supply the following may result in disqualification of the entry.

-1 x copy of your entire entry saved to USB or disc and a copy of you signed entry form ( there is a button to download a PDF version of your entry t on the right hand side under “My Entries”).
+Send one copy of your entire entry saved to USB and a copy of your signed entry form (there is a button to download a PDF version of your entry on the right-hand side under “My Entries”).

-For work published digitally please insert the link to your entry when prompted.
+For work published digitally, please add the link to your entry when prompted.
 The link must be working and unaltered for judging from August to December.
-We still require a copy of your work saved on USB.
+We still require a copy of your entry form to be mailed to us.

-For work available on sound cloud/online, please insert the link to your entry when prompted.
+For work available on Soundcloud or elsewhere online, please insert the link to your entry when prompted.
 The link must be working and unaltered for judging from August to December.

-1 x copy on USB or DVD of the work entered and one copy of the transcript.
-Each entry must all include an entry form ( there is a button to download a PDF version of your entry t on the right hand side under “My Entries”).
+Send one copy on USB or DVD of the work entered.
+Each entry must all include an entry form (there is a button to download a PDF version of your entry on the right hand side under “My Entries”).

-Cartoonists and artists must upload their work (up to three to represent a body of work), electronically.
+Cartoonists must upload their work electronically.
 During the online entry process, you will be prompted to upload your work as a PDF or JPEG.
+New in 2017, cartoonists enter a single image.

 The Walkley Book Award specifically recognises journalism in book form, and is open to all examples of journalistic non-fiction works.
-Please forward six full versions of the published work, complete with 200-word synopsis and 200-word entry statement (six copies each).
+Please forward six full versions of the published work, in addition to the online form.
 Titles can be an edited collection of up to five people, can be on Australian or international subject matter, and can be historical in context.
 Entries may be a joint collaboration.
 All titles must be submitted by the writer and authorised by the publisher.
 Authors must be Australian citizens or permanent residents of Australia.
 Books will not be eligible if a significant portion has been previously published in book form.